Sagymbai Orozbak uulu: Legacy

-Sections such as the birth of Manas, were published in Abdurakmanov's Manas Series.
+Sections such as the birth of Manas were published in Abdurakmanov's Manas Series.
 Soviet methods of translation allowed Semyon Lipkin to publish recast adaptations of sections (and provide material for his novella).
 The Russian translation was used by Maurice Bowra in his comparative studies of Homer and epic poetry.

 Post-war ideological criticism of Manas, and its defence by scholars such as Mukhtar Auezov, led to the demand of a 'harmonized' politically acceptable version incorporating Orozbakov's variant.
 A revised version was published in 1958–1962.
 Later, due to Soviet-era scholars desiring a critical edition, and despite continued ideological debates, a new version (containing prose summaries owing to financial constraints) was created.
 A seemingly complete edition was published in 2010.
 An English-language translation was published by Penguin in 2022.

 Though the complete trilogy—Manas, Semetey, and Seitek—totalling over half a million lines by Sayakbay Karalaev is often mentioned, Orozbakov's version is more accessible and more known.
 His variant is considered an imitative model and reference point, and a passage from his published version was reused in a modern performance by a contemporary manaschi, Talantaaly Bakchiev.

+Manuscripts of the 1922-1926 version by Orozbakov were placed on UNESCO's Memory of the World International Register.